sphaso/sphaso.github.io/posts/2019-04-21-journey-of-a-mateiro.markdown

 1) with your faithful instruments put the erva in the method and quantity that you would usually put for normal mate
 2) with the porongo slanted, take a spoon and push the walls so to make it more compact.
 This is vital
 3) with a small glass and without putting the cuia back in the vertical position, pour lukewarm water inside
-4) keep the cuia slanted for about a minute.
+4) keep the cuia slanted, erva on the bottom hemisphere, for about a minute.
 Some people use proper support tools for this
 5) pour hot water being careful to have it trickle down on the inside wall.
 We don't want to disturb the pyramid in any way!
 6) put your bomba and enjoy!